russellcardullo/terraform-provider-pingdom/README.md

 This project is a [terraform](http://www.terraform.io/) provider for [pingdom](https://www.pingdom.com/).

-This currently only supports working with basic HTTP checks.
+This currently only supports working with basic HTTP and ping checks.

 ## Build and install ##